jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 As a final note on the data loading part, you may notice that in the `get_dataloaders` function, the BatchCollate object are created with **normalization coefficients** of the spectrogram.
 I hard-coded the mean and variance.
 This is dirty, I agree, but that's speeding up your ability to experiment since otherwise it takes quite a while to compute these values.
 Nevertheless, keep this in mind that if you experiment with some other data, you may need to uncomment the code computing these normalization coefficients.

-Also, please note that the train.idx, dev.idx and test.idx files are precomputed to contain the list of the datasamples that have a duration between 1s. and 5s.
+Also, please note that the train-v1.idx, dev-v1.idx and test-v1.idx files are precomputed to contain the list of the datasamples that have a duration between 1s. and 5s.
 In case you want to modify these timelengths in the get_dataloaders, you may need to remove these idx files so that they regenerated (see the DatasetFilter object).

 ## Connectionist Temporal Classification (CTC)